Photo Life History: Papilio coloro

 Overwintering Stage: Pupa.
 Also, Col. Clyde Gillette also documented and proved that last instar larvae can successfully overwinter and resume feeding in the spring when host plants dry up in the late fall.

 Overwintering Stage: Pupa.

 Disease Prevention: Change out host plant and remove frass every four to six days using the open bucket or open terrarium techniques.

 Emergence: Emergence Container

-Field Notes: Adult abundance is greatly determined by sufficient and timely moisture.
+Field Notes: Adult abundance is greatly determined by sufficient and timely winter moisture.
 The best plants to find larvae on are those growing on the shoulder of the road or other places where the road was bulldozed; stimulating fresh growth (or germination) of the plants.
 Due to run-off, available moisture is much greater here, resulting in the new growth on which the females love to oviposit.
 To be sure of getting both color forms of adults, getting ova from females is best.
 Since Thamnosma plants do not have much food growing on them, the lab hosts are preferable for rearing.
 In Utah, black adults (form clarki) seem to increase in abundance during the summer months.
 They are never common in Utah.
 Spring flights near the Dead Mountains, San Bernardino County, California, show an approximate 4:1 ratio of forms coloro to clarki.